-We provide grant opportunities for automated external defibrillators (AEDs) for residents living in remote areas of our community.
+We provide grants for automated external defibrillators (AEDs) for residents living in remote areas of our community.

 Who can apply

-Community groups and ratepayers associations are welcome to apply and must provide an overview of the need for an AED in a particular location.
+Community groups and ratepayers associations located in the District of North Vancouver (DNV) are welcome to apply and must provide an overview of the need for an AED in a particular location.

 Additional support from a charitable organization for the placement, training, or maintenance of the AED equipment is strongly encouraged.